Cadelabs/ornabook/src/Dungeons.md

 The Ornaversary event or the Shrine of Terra double the number of items awarded while active (they do not stack with one another, nor with Exploration bonus).

 The increased number of items awarded by Exploration Dungeons as well as their increased quality make Exploration Dungeons a very lucrative farm for End-of-Dungeon items.
-They have low :gauntlet_keys:key cost (especially compared to Hard Dungeons) meaning the EoD item per key ratio is very high.
+They have low :skeleton_keys:key cost (especially compared to Hard Dungeons) meaning the EoD item per key ratio is very high.
 [Bands of Gods](https://orna.guide/items?show=533) of high quality can be most easily farmed in Exploration Dungeons.

 ```admonish todo "TODO(ethiraric, 23/06/2024)"